phalcon-orphanage/docs/es/reference/translate.rst

         }
     }

-The _getTranslation method is available for all actions that require translations.
-The $t variable is passed to the views, and with it, we can translate strings in that layer:
+The :code:`_getTranslation()` method is available for all actions that require translations.
+The :code:`$t` variable is passed to the views, and with it, we can translate strings in that layer:

 .. code-block:: html+php